awsdocs/aws-iot-sitewise-user-guide/doc_source/greengrass-stream-manager.md

 For more information about how to configure a destination for local source data, see [Configuring data sources](configure-sources.md)\.

-For more information about how to ingest data using stream manager in a custom AWS IoT Greengrass solution, see the following topics in the *AWS IoT Greengrass Developer Guide*:
+For more information about how to ingest data using stream manager in a custom AWS IoT Greengrass solution, see the following topics in the *AWS IoT Greengrass Version 1 Developer Guide*:
 + [What is AWS IoT Greengrass?](https://docs.aws.amazon.com/greengrass/latest/developerguide/)
 + [Manage data streams on the AWS IoT Greengrass core](https://docs.aws.amazon.com/greengrass/latest/developerguide/stream-manager.html)
 + [Exporting data to AWS IoT SiteWise asset properties](https://docs.aws.amazon.com/greengrass/latest/developerguide/stream-export-configurations.html#export-to-iot-sitewise)